reZach/secure-electron-template/README.md

 - [i18next](https://www.i18next.com/) (for localization).
 A package is [already been started](https://github.com/reZach/i18next-electron-fs-backend) for this work.
 - An [electron store](https://github.com/reZach/secure-electron-store) (to save user data), similar to [this package](https://github.com/sindresorhus/electron-store)

 Both of these plans are being held back by some enhancements I'm going to tackle detailed in [this issue](https://github.com/electron/electron/issues/21437).
-They will come soon
+They will come soon.

 > I'd also like to get features such as [auto-updating](https://www.electron.build/auto-update) and more release-focused enhancements as well as a [redux undo/redo history](https://github.com/linn/redux-undoable) and test suites, but those are lower priority (but I welcome PRs!).